spparks/spparks/examples/potts_am_bezier/README.rst

 the user the unique ability to incorporate experimentally parameterized melt pool shapes into the SPPARKS simulation.
 Running the provided scripts will require the STITCH library.
 Details of running  the examples are described below.
-In the examples the spparks was compiled into the executable *spk_mpi*.
+In these examples spparks was compiled into the executable *spk_mpi*.

 Running in.potts_am_bezier_* scripts